 The Tank Museum’s contributions are exceeding £7,000 per month, and this success is built on the back of their excellent YouTube channel which received 16million views in 2020.

-Writing for The Association for Cultural Enterprises, Head of Marketing and Engagement Nik Wyness explained “Having set ourselves up, we needed to tell our would-be patrons where to find us.
+Head of Marketing and Engagement Nik Wyness explained “Having set ourselves up, we needed to tell our would-be patrons where to find us.
 This meant regularly signposting it in our YouTube videos and on our other social platforms.
 Every YouTube video began to include (and still does) a plea to support us on Patreon, with the message that income would enable the channel to keep going.
 We thanked our new supporters publicly on Facebook and Twitter to help raise awareness of the platform.”

 Likewise, the London Transport Museum’s ‘Hidden London’ Patreon focuses on video content and builds on their YouTube series.
 Patrons can choose from five levels from Technician to Railway Executive, from a pledge of £5 to £83 per month, which gives them access to benefits including exclusive content, shop discounts or museum tickets.